Evaluates a string representation of a value into its typical representation. The result is assigned to a variable.

 millisecond, milliseconds, milli, millis

-You can include decimal values in the string that you evaluate as a duration.
-Decimal values for milliseconds are ignored; only the whole number is evaluated.
+You can include decimal values in the string that you evaluate as a duration, except for milliseconds, which must be a whole number.